11 Best Substitutes for Oregano

 If you want to cook with fresh oregano, a good way to counter its aggressive flavor is to use it in a way where you don’t actually end up eating the leaves.
 This could be by putting it inside a roasting chicken, for example, and letting the flavor infuse into the meat, or simmering it in olive oil and then using the oil to prepare your dish.

 Dried oregano, on the other hand, tends to be quite subtle and is far more commonly used.
 To get the best out of it, rub it between your fingers before adding it to the dish – it really helps bring out the flavor!
+You can find dried oregano in the spice section of your local grocery store.

 If you want to substitute dried oregano for fresh (or vice versa) then use 1 teaspoon of dried oregano for every tablespoon of fresh.